Student Stories: Lily Goodfellow

 WGN Feature on Lily Goodfellow

 “Once the plan was in place, Lily revived our Athlete of the Week feature that had been dormant during the pandemic,” Fuller said.
-“The articles are better than ever and she’s never missed a deadline.
-I truly believe with each athlete feature she takes another step toward fulfilling her Special Olympics dreams.
-It’s a joy having her on staff.”
+“The articles were better than ever and she never missed a deadline.
+I truly believe with each athlete feature she took another step toward fulfilling her Special Olympics dreams.
+It was a joy having her on staff.”

 In addition to her academics and work for The Courier, Goodfellow emceed the annual Special Olympics Polar Plunge in Yorkville and covered the IHSA boy’s state track finals, which had Special Olympics Illinois unified teams competing.

-She also continues as an athlete, competing in the current season of track and field with Special Olympics Illinois.
+She also continued as an athlete, competing in track and field with Special Olympics Illinois.
 Through the Western DuPage Special Recreation Association, she was part of a group of athletes who met with COD football players for training and conditioning.
 She spotlighted the entire team and the coach as Athletes of the Week.

 “It was super fun,” said Goodfellow, the only female in the group.
 “I asked if anything surprised them by their work with people with disabilities, and they were all surprised by how strong I was!”